 Status and Distribution

-Scarce, found very locally in Monmouthshire, West Gloucestershire and Worcestershire.
+Scarce, until recently only ever found very locally in Monmouthshire, West Gloucestershire and Worcestershire.

 Foodplant and Larval Feeding Signs